 Do all permanent residents have a Green Card?

-Many foreign citizens attempt to decipher the debate between a holder of a Green Card vs a permanent resident.
-In the United States, a Green Card is, in fact, a permanent residence card granted to foreign nationals, serving as proof of their right to live, work, and establish the US as their permanent home.
+In the United States, a Green Card is a permanent residence card granted to foreign nationals, serving as proof of their right to live, work, and establish the US as their permanent home.

 More About Citizenship and Residency